 You are doing it for THEM.

-This love language will take a little bit of planning.
-But if you make a habit of it, you will be able to successfully use this love language.
+The quality time love language will take a little bit of planning.
+But if you make a habit of it, you will be able to successfully use this love language for your spouse.

 Quality Time Definition